Engineering blog

 • Classical references are also present.
 These include arches, columns, frontons, gables, and so on.
 These were mainly decorative and used for exterior facades.

-Note that the Dutch Republic was one of the great powers of the 17th century and its architecture had an influence on other European nations.
-For instance, Dutch architects were employed for various projects in Russia, Scandinavia and Germany.
+Note that the Dutch Republic was one of the great powers of the 17th century, and its architecture influenced other European nations.
+For instance, Dutch architects were employed for various projects in Russia, Scandinavia, and Germany.

 Proponents and Architects